junouno7/markerscanner/README.md

 # ArUco Marker Scanner

 A Python application for detecting and identifying custom ArUco markers using a camera.
-The app is designed to detect 50 custom 6x6 ArUco markers (with IDs 0-49) and display their ID numbers.
+The app is designed to detect 50 custom + 200 dictionary 6x6 ArUco markers (with IDs 0-249) and display their ID numbers.

+## Live site

+The site is live at arucoscanner.onrender.com

 ## Requirements